richcow2018/AWS-CICD/OpsWorks/addUsers/README.md

 By using AWS OpsWorks with Chef, you can automate the process of creating login information for a new employee on all your EC2 instances in a standardized and efficient manner.
 This repository provides a clear guide to setting up and using OpsWorks and Chef for user management across your AWS infrastructure.

----

-You can use this README.md file in your GitHub repository to provide clear instructions and guidance for users on how to set up and utilize the solution effectively.
-Adjust the instructions and paths as per your specific environment and requirements.